ToweringTopaz/crystl-vaults/vault_features.md

 This strategy is optimized for the CRYSTL to CRYSTL pool.
 It simply accumulates and restakes CRYSTL.
 Users and crystallizer strategies alike may deposit CRYSTL to this via VaultMonolith.

+## VaultHealer

+This contract owns each of the active strategies and manages all user data via mappings.
+When users deposit to VaultHealer, the formula "sharesAdded = tokensAdded \* sharesTotal / tokensTotal" is used to record the user's deposit value relative to other deposits which have grown over time.
+The same happens in reverse when a user withdraws, so at any given time it is possible to calculate exactly how many tokens belong to each user, despite this data not being updated in real time with each compounding cycle.

+Under normal circumstances, VaultHealer calls all strategies to perform their compounding earn() function before any deposit or withdrawal to any of the vaults.